 Organizationally, the MOLLUS is composed of a National Commandery-in-Chiefand individual state Commanderies.
 There are currently 20 Commanderies.
 Additional information regarding the MOLLUS, its history, commanderies, membership, and activities may be obtained by going to our Web Site Index page.

 The MOLLUS is 501(c)(10) organization and is approved (1974) by the U.S. Internal Revenue Service as an organization to which tax deductible gifts can be made pursuant to Section 170 of the Internal Revenue Code, provided that said contribution are used exclusively for the Charitable purposes specified in section 170(c)(4) of the Internal Revenue Code.
 The MOLLUS also maintains a Loyal Legion Memorial Fund Trust which is a 501(c)(3) organization and is approved (1967) by the U.S. Internal Revenue Service as an organization to which tax deductible gifts can be made pursuant to Section 170 of the Internal Revenue Code.

 Military Order of the Loyal Legion of the United States

 This Web Site is copyrighted.
 It is intended to provide information regarding the Military Order of the Loyal Legion of the United States and the Civil War.
-Copies of pages and information may be made for personal use but commercial use of these pages shall not be allowed without the expressed, written consent of the Military Order of the Loyal Legion of the United States, The North American Building, 121 S. Broad Street, Suite 1910, Philadelphia, PA 19107.
+Copies of pages and information may be made for personal use but commercial use of these pages shall not be allowed without the expressed, written consent of the Military Order of the Loyal Legion of the United States, Union League, 140 South Broad Street, Philadelphia, Pennslyvania 19102.